Skip to content

 Common elements:

-• sand substrate
+• sand or species-appropriate substrate

-• rock formations or caves
+• rock formations, caves, or wood structure

-• open swimming space
+• open swimming space between territories

 Learn more: